Don't miss the deadline. Apply now >

 Finding business grants for women in Illinois can be easier than you think.

-Yes, there are folks out there willing to help you fund your business dreams.
+Yes, there are people out there willing to help fund your small or startup business dreams.
 You just need to know where to look.

 Fortunately, you’ve landed on a site that has been helping women just like you since 1998.
 Yes, you’re still the one who has to put in the time and effort to get the money for your business.
-But if you’re truly passionate about what you’re doing, we’d love to help you kick off your search from grant money and loans.
+But if you’re truly passionate about what you’re doing, we’d love to help you kick off your search for small or startup business grants for women in Illinois!

 For starters, yes, WomensNet offers grants to women in Illinois (as well as all across the United States).
-It’s our Amber Grant for Women.
-Our judges award this $10,000 grant once a month, so now is a great time to apply.
-Even better — if you win this month’s $10,000 Amber Grant for Women, you’re automatically eligible for our year-end $25,000 Amber Grant for Women.
+They’re our Amber Grants for Women.
+Our judges award three $10,000 grants once a month, so now is a great time to apply.
+Even better — if you’re one of this month’s winners, you’re automatically eligible for one of our THREE year-end $25,000 Amber Grants for Women.
 So by the end of the year, you could have $35,000 in total grant money for your business.

 Also, take just a couple minutes to check out more resources below.
 There are some wonderful and helpful people in Illinois who are willing mentor and partner with women business owners like you!